webmastersmith/WGU_Cloud_Computing/D338_Cloud_Platform_Solutions_AZ-104/Azure_Administrator_AZ-104.md

   - **account-level**: one or more storage services.
   - **service-level**: only one storage service.
   - you can only **remove access** by deleting storage key, or resource/rename.
 Use **Stored Access Policy** to decouple permission with key.
-- **Stored Access Policy**
-  - to revoke SAS, you have to delete the secret key or resource, this creates a need to decouple permissions from the token itself. **Stored Access Policy** addresses this need.
-  - **Stored Access Policy**: creates start/end times, access permissions **independently from SAS token**. the SAS token gets generated with a **reference to this policy** instead of embedding access parameters explicitly in URI.
-    - can be applied to a container and every service in container.
-    - Set rules: start time, expiry time, permissions.
-    - reference policy when you create SAS.
-    - revoke SAS token by deleting/renaming or modifying expiry time of policy.
-- **Storage Account Access Keys**
-  - each storage account has two keys(switch primary key without down time.).
-  - **access keys** allow full access(CRUD) to all services within storage account.
-  - store in **Azure key vault** for safety.
-  - **Connection String**
-    - classic way to manage(full access) storage data. connection string **contains sensitive information**, such as account keys(Shared Key authorization(Storage Access key)).
-    - Use Microsoft Entra ID or SAS URI with Security Policy instead.
-    - **connection string is retrievable by opening the storage account blade in the Azure Portal and clicking Access Keys.**
 - **Azure Key Vault**
   - **Service-Managed Keys**: Microsoft HSM(hardware security module)s safeguard keys.
   - **Customer Managed Keys**: create your own key. greater control(create, audit, rotate, delete...). stored in Microsoft HSM. **Bring Your Own Key (BYOK)**.